PA4WD/Lora-TTNMapper-T-Beam/README.md

 [TinyGPS++](http://arduiniana.org/libraries/tinygpsplus/)

-[LMIC-Arduino](https://github.com/matthijskooijman/arduino-lmic) : Make sure to get the last version - *1.5.0+arduino-2* currently - because the arduino IDE library updater is getting confused by the versioning scheme of that library.
+[MCCI-LMIC-Arduino](https://github.com/mcci-catena/arduino-lmic) : edit lmic_project_config.h for your own settings

 ## Instructions

 You need to connect the [T-Beam](https://github.com/LilyGO/TTGO-T-Beam) DIO1 pin marked *Lora1* to the *pin 33* - So that the ESP32 can read that output from the Lora module.
 Optionally you can also connect the *Lora2* output to *GPIO 32*, but this is not needed here.

 You can program the T-Beam using the [Arduino ESP32](https://github.com/espressif/arduino-esp32) board 'Heltec_WIFI_LoRa_32'.

+## TTN Console settings
 On The Things Network side, the settings needed are available [here](https://www.thethingsnetwork.org/docs/applications/ttnmapper/).

-Let me know if more detailed instructions are needed.

-## TTN Console settings

 To decode the binary payload, you can use the following javascript decoder function.
 Place code in TTN console payload formats.